Disciplinary Committee Application Form

 2. Have a desire to see the Canadian Massage and Manual Osteopathic Therapists Association develop and grow, particularly in upholding a professional standard for the Association.

-3. Are willing to uphold the CMMOTA Bylaws, the standards of practice for both MOT and RMT, the scope of practice for both MOT and RMT, the Code of Ethics, and the Policy of the CMMOTA.
+3. Are willing to uphold the CMMOTA Bylaws, the standards of practice and scope of practice documents for Massage, Spa, and Manual Osteopathic Therapist the Code of Ethics, and the policies of the CMMOTA.

 5. Understand and be willing to endorse the mission of the Association WITHOUT RESERVATION.
 Too often, people join a Board or committee in order to force a specific change and become disillusioned when they realize that the change will not benefit the entire Association.